MicrosoftDocs/WindowsCommunityToolkitDocs/docs/high-performance/Ref.md

 Console.WriteLine(number); // Prints 43!
 ```

+> [!WARNING]
-**NOTE:** this type comes with a few caveats and should be used carefully, as it can lead to runtime crashes if a `Ref<T>` instance is created with an invalid reference.
+> This type comes with a few caveats and should be used carefully, as it can lead to runtime crashes if a `Ref<T>` instance is created with an invalid reference.
 In particular, you should only create a `Ref<T>` instance pointing to values that have a lifetime that is greater than that of the `Ref<T>` in use.
 Consider the following snippet:

 ```csharp
 public static ref int GetDummyReference()